 Property damage to your car or property is not covered under liability insurance coverage.
 Also, if you are injured in an accident, your liability coverage does not cover your medical expenses.
 Rest assured, though, that United Auto Insurance provides collision and comprehensive coverage as well as additional medical payments.
 So, it’s important to discuss your needs with a qualified representative BEFORE you purchase your coverage.

 In a word: NO!
-For more than 50 years, United Auto Insurance has provided drivers in the Chicagoland area and Northwest Indiana with quality, affordable car insurance.
+For more than 50 years, United Auto Insurance has provided drivers in the Chicagoland area and Northwest Indiana with quality, affordable rates.
 Our experienced insurance professionals will come up with a car insurance quote that meets your budget, without compromising quality and service.

 Even if you have a bad driving record, we can figure out a plan that works for you and keeps you legally on the road!
-Talk to a UAI Representative today. . .
+Talk to a Customer Service Representative today and get more information on car insurance rates. . .
 Get A Free Quote!